PRACTICE AREA LEAD

 Programme management for collaborations and coalitions

 To accelerate the transitions required to move to a circular economy, collaborations and coalitions play a vital role in driving meaningful and lasting change.
-3Keel purposefully pursues collaborations and are highly accomplished at both convening and programme managing multi-stakeholder projects involving the full range of activities from cross-industry strategy setting to the practical implementation of circular systems.
+3Keel purposefully pursues collaborations and we are highly accomplished at both convening and managing multi-stakeholder projects involving the full range of activities from cross-industry strategy setting to the practical implementation of circular systems.
 Notable projects include the recently launched BRC Climate Roadmap, the Landscape Enterprise Networks (LENs) programme and the ground-breaking, pre-competitive coffee pod collection and recycling scheme ‘Podback’.
 As the scheme managers for Podback, 3Keel have been instrumental in developing and maximising the effectiveness of the collaboration between the founding members and all partners, combining practical knowledge, programme management, and on-the-ground implementation skills to develop the end-to-end solution.

 “As the Nestle lead for the recycling collaboration ‘Podback’, I have worked with 3keel throughout the programme from the early scoping stage to the final stage of delivery.
 Throughout the different stages 3Keel have added value bringing the outside-in, providing challenge to our thinking, mediating between parties on complex and political decisions and excellent project management support.
 I would thoroughly recommend them as a partner if you are about to embark on this type of initiative.”